How to Set Up a PC for a Web Based HTML5 Exhibition Game

 Google Chrome Kiosk Mode

-I’d recommend using Google Chrome to run your game.
-It provides the best support for touch screens and other input devices and avoids some quirks that make some of the other browsers less than ideal for running a game at an exhibition or event.
+I’d recommend using Google Chrome to run your HTML5 game at a trade show.
+It provides the best support for touch screens and other input devices and avoids some quirks that make some of the other browsers less than ideal for running an HTML5 game at an exhibition or event.
 It also provides a built in Kiosk Mode.
 This allows you to set up a shortcut to open your game directly in windowless browser mode.

 First of all you’ll need to download and install the latest version of Chrome, if you don’t already have it.